BaraMGB/DEPRECATED-setup_juce_project/README.md

 To use the script, follow these steps:

 1. **Download the Script**: Save the script to a directory of your choice.
-For the purpose of this documentation, we'll refer to the script as `setupJuceProject.sh`.
+For the purpose of this documentation, we'll refer to the script as `setup_juce_project.sh`.

 2. **Make the Script Executable**: You might need to grant execution permissions to the script.
 You can do this by running the following command in your terminal:

 ```
-chmod +x setupJuceProject.sh
+chmod +x setup_juce_project.sh
 ```

 3. **Run the Script**: Navigate to the directory where the script is saved and execute it by running:

 ```
-./setupJuceProject.sh
+./setup_juce_project.sh
 ```

 Follow the on-screen prompts to enter your project name and specify the project type (GUI App or Plugin).